liamc1994/docs/docs/cc-Centova-FAQ.md

 ## I did not find what I need

 Take a look at the other FAQs listed here or the [official Centova Cast documentation](http://www.centova.com/doc/cast/user_manual/usage_guide)

-[block:api-header]
-{
-  "type": "basic",
-  "title": "I did not find what I need"
-}
-[/block]
-Take a look at the other FAQs listed here or the [official Centova Cast documentation](http://www.centova.com/doc/cast/user_manual/usage_guide)
-I did not find what I need

-Take a look at the other FAQs listed here or the [official Centova Cast documentation](http://www.centova.com/doc/cast/user_manual/usage_guide)

-[block:api-header]
-{
-  "type": "basic",
-  "title": "I did not find what I need"
-}
-[/block]
-Take a look at the other FAQs listed here or the [official Centova Cast documentation](http://www.centova.com/doc/cast/user_manual/usage_guide) listed here or the [official Centova Cast documentation](http://www.centova.com/doc/cast/user_manual/usage_guide)